ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 as key derivation schemes to take advantage of symmetric cryptography but without requiring key distribution at runtime, which would expose the keys in transit.

-The security of GNAP when in use with symmetric keys relies on the cryptographic security of the keys themselves.
-Therefore, a key management system MUST be used to supply the keys.
-Moreover, the symmetric key MUST NOT be a human memorable password or a value derived from one.

-Both the AS and client software can use systems such as hardware security modules to strengthen their key security storage and generation for both asymmetric and symmetric keys.
+Both the AS and client software can use systems such as hardware security modules to strengthen their key security storage and generation for both asymmetric and symmetric keys (see {{key-protection}}).

 ## Generation of Access Tokens {#security-access-tokens}